What is an Answer Engine and How Does it Work?

 What's the difference between an answer engine and a search engine?

-The key difference between answer engines and search engines is in their primary output.
+There are two key differences between answer engines and search engines: the prompts used and their primary outputs.

 Examples of answer engines